-From now through November, the Children’s Museum of Indianapolis, the largest of its kind in the world, has transformed into an immersive and authentic Chinese experience thanks to a new, groundbreaking exhibit, Terra Cotta Warriors: The Emperor’s Painted Army.
-This exclusive experience features real warriors and horses from the tomb of China’s first emperor.
-It is the first time the Chinese government is allowing this particular exhibit, with more than 100 artifacts, out of the country.
+The Children’s Museum of Indianapolis, the largest of its kind in the world, has extremely innovative exhibits.
+Recently, it transformed into an immersive and authentic Chinese experience thanks to a groundbreaking exhibit, Terra Cotta Warriors: The Emperor’s Painted Army.
+The exclusive experience featured real warriors and horses from the tomb of China’s first emperor.
+It was the first time the Chinese government allowed this particular exhibit, with more than 100 artifacts, out of the country.

 Now you can rent a bike and hop on the brand new eight-mile Cultural Trail, which connects all six of Indy’s cultural districts and paved the way for more than four acres of new city landscaping and more than $2 million in public art without using any taxpayer dollars.
 The “Circle City” took a pretty bold step to create this trail by removing lanes once dedicated to downtown car traffic.
 Don’t have a bike?
 No problem.
 Indy’s new bikeshare program also just launched, with 250 bikes and 25 stations all over town and close to the trail making it easy to hop on and enjoy a ride.